jessicascarborough/432-2021/references/README.md

 This is a repository of things I may use or refer to during the semester.
 If you're looking for additional things to read, this is the right place.

-Some items are **password-protected**.
+Some items are **password-protected**, which if you click them will only let you download them from Github, and then open with a password on your own machine.
 The password is revealed in the first class session.

 All of these items will be linked through [Class READMEs](https://github.com/THOMASELOVE/432-2021/tree/master/classes), as well, as they become useful to us.